Trauma, Transformation, and the Rebuilding of the Self: A Clinical Perspective

 • Physical: regulating stress and supporting the body

-• Intellectual: staying curious and seeking insight
+• Intellectual: remaining inquisitive and seeking insight

 • Relational: forming deep, reciprocal connections

-• Emotional: embracing vulnerability with acceptance
+• Emotional: accepting vulnerability with acceptance

-Conclusion: Trauma as a Catalyst for Integration
+Conclusion: Trauma as a Spark for Integration

-It means choosing responsibility without shame.
+It signifies choosing duty without shame.

 When we integrate its lessons, we do more than heal.